daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 {: .box-note}
 **Note:** Try moving the plot around, zooming in, and clicking on legend entries.
 If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as html files.

 I did this by transforming the data into the frequency domain where high and low frequencies could easily be seen using the short-time-Fourier-transform, which essentially takes the normal Fourier transform but on a rolling window, thus trading temporal certainty for spectral certainty.
-That spectrogram looked like this
+That spectrogram looked like this:

 {% include bp.spectrography/spectrogram.html %}